marek-guran/jasmine_sprout_ota/README.md

 You need:
  <br>- Working LineageOS built from source
- <br>- File hosting with direct links, for exaple AndroidFileHost
+ <br>- File hosting with direct links, for example sourceforge
  <br>- GitHub account

 1) create public GitHub repository and create in it JSON file with following text: